matthiaszeller/HBV/README.md

 ## Automatically run notebooks

 Method to execute all notebooks in order (!) and output the result as notebooks converted to html.
 Make sure the data is consistent with the paths defined in the setup file.
 Note that running all notebooks can take a while.
+Moreover, you will probably not be able to run it on a computer that has only a few cores and a small amount of RAM, especially for the last notebook.

 1. `cd` into the root directory of the project
 1. run the bash script `src/run.sh`